Roma Bene

-Roma Bene is a 1971 Italian comedy-drama film starring Virna Lisi, Nino Manfredi, Irene Papas and Senta Berger.
+Roma Bene is a 1971 Italian comedy-drama film directed by Carlo Lizzani and starring Virna Lisi, Nino Manfredi, Irene Papas and Senta Berger.

 Plot

 The classic scene of the upper middle-class in Rome: a duchess, the industrial husband and the many apparently respectable characters.
 It is actually a parade of dingy types: the Baron is a jewel thief, among the others there are social climbers, unscrupulous nobles who staged fake kidnappings and extortion attempts, and even a wife who comes to commission the murder of the ship-owner husband.
 The fate of these people will be the same: death at sea, but their misdeeds instead will remain unaddressed and an overzealous police commissioner will be promoted and transferred.